farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - you like when your character starts competent and gradually becomes more flexible
 - you like playing Fate or Forged in the Dark games

-Charge also brings new interesting ideas to the table, like a flexible progression framework and mechanics to make players want to interact with the world instead of saying still on the back-seat waiting for the best moment to act.
+Charge also brings new interesting ideas to the table, like a flexible progression framework and mechanics to make players want to interact with the world instead of staying still on the back-seat waiting for the best moment to act.

 We hope you have fun with this, because we sure had fun writing it and playing it.

-Now, let us go over what you need to play Charge!
+Now, let's go over what you need to play Charge!

 # What You Need To Play | Power Your Storytelling